wtfnukee/LLM-Calculator/README.md

 ## Metrics
 * MAE/MSE - obvious regression metrics
+  * ~0.02 for BERT
+  * ~0.8 for best performing LSTM
 * Cosine loss - if you don't care about whole number rather then digits separately
 * Accuracy/Precision/Recall/F1 - if we only care, guessed we number correctly or not
+  * Pretty low for BERT, because it's only off by one or so, but it's still considered as wrong guess

 ## Conclusions
 Let's take BERT as our final model because it performs the best